tc39/proposal-oom-fails-fast/README.md

 ```js
 Reflect.panic(arg = undefined)
 ```
-So JavaScript code can directly fault to `HostFaultHandler`.
+so JavaScript code can directly fault to `HostFaultHandler`.

 ## Why